zauberzeug/SimpleLocation/README.md

         ...
     }

 In case you want to show a request permission rationale, you can use the `ShowRequestPermissionRationale` delegate.
+Set `SimpleLocationManager.ShouldShowRequestPermissionRationale = true` where you configure `SimpleLocationManager`.
 Don’t forget to call `RequestPermission` on your `SimpleLocationManager` instance again when closing your rationale (see demo app).

 ### iOS
 **Important:** Currently SimpleLocation only works on iOS 8 or higher.